Which Solar Panels Are Compatible With The Anker 757 Power Station?

 Last but not least, the 757 has an XT60 input, so the panel we connect must either have an XT60 connector or be used with an adapter.

-Note that Anker does not include an MC4 to XT60 adapter with the 757, so to connect panels with MC4 connectors you’re going to need an MC4 to XT60 adapter like this (click to view on Amazon).
+Note that Anker might not include an MC4 to XT60 adapter with the 757, so to connect panels with MC4 connectors you’re going to need an MC4 to XT60 adapter like this (click to view on Amazon).
+The reason I say might is because I have gotten reports that they don’t, but according to Anker it is.

 If You Already Have A Solar Panel With MC4 Connectors